New Zealand–Samoa relations: Migration

-Trade and travel
+Trade and aid relations

+In 2011, the Samoan government launched the New Zealand Samoa Trade and Investment Commission to facilitate and increase the flow of trade between both nations.

+In 2015, New Zealand provided $27 million NZ dollars to Samoa.
+Much of New Zealand's aid to Samoa is to assist the tourism, energy, education, law and justice, and health programs.

 In 2018, trade between New Zealand and Samoa totaled NZ$401 million.
 New Zealand exports to Samoa include: machinery and equipment; wood and articles of wood; industrial supplies; and foodstuffs.
 Samoan exports to New Zealand include: edible vegetables; beverages; edible fruits and nuts.

-In 2011, the Samoan government launched the New Zealand Samoa Trade and Investment Commission to facilitate and increase the flow of trade between both nations.
+New Zealand and Samoa ratified the PACER Plus agreement, which came into force on 13 December 2020.

-There are direct flights between both nations with Air New Zealand.
+There are direct flights between both nations through the following airlines: Air New Zealand and Samoa Airways.